52 hobbies to improve your survival skills

 - Self-defense: These skills build confidence and peace of mind, but require professional training to function properly.

-- Hiking: Hiking keeps you fit and improves your orientation skills.
+- Hiking: Hiking keeps you fit and strengthens your orientation skills.
 Here are all my hiking guides.

-- Building survival skills: Taking a course in survival skills can teach you how to protect yourself and survive in emergency situations.
+- Building survival skills: Taking a course in survival skills can teach you how to protect yourself and survive in emergencies.
 Here are some good providers.

 - Tracking wildlife: Interpreting animal tracks is a wonderful hobby.
 And in an emergency, you will need it as it helps you to identify food sources, recognize dangers from wild animals, track directions and routes of animals, and assess the presence of animals in a specific area.
-Here's how to get started with tracking wildlife and in my database of animal tracks, you'll find lots of photos.
+Here's how to get started with tracking wildlife, and here is my big guide to "Animal tracks in the snow (by certified tracker)" and in my database of animal tracks, you'll find many photos.

 Here are some tips for these hobbies: